-Dr. Tinkle Chugh is a Postdoctoral Research Fellow at the Department of Computer Science, University of Exeter, UK.
-He is also a Researcher at Palacký University, Olomouc, Czech Republic and NERC Fellow in Constructing a Digital Environment Program.
-He obtained his PhD degree in Mathematical Information Technology in 2017 from the University of Jyvaskyla, Finland.
-His thesis was a part of the “Decision Support for Complex Multiobjective Optimization Problems (DeCoMo)” project, where he collaborated with “Finland Distinguished Professor (FiDiPro)” Yaochu Jin from University of Surrey, UK.
-His research interests are in using crowdsourcing Big data in estimating windstorm footprints, Bayesian optimization, multiple criteria decision making, the interaction of music therapy and depression, and hydrodynamic design of centrifugal pumps.
+Dr Tinkle Chugh is a Lecturer in Computer Science at the University of Exeter.
+Between Feb 2018 and June 2020, he worked as a Postdoctoral Research Fellow in the BIG data methods for improving windstorm FOOTprint prediction (BigFoot) project funded by Natural Environment Research Council (NERC) UK.
+He is also a member of the expert network in the Constructing a Digital Environment programme funded by NERC UK.
+He obtained his PhD degree in Mathematical Information Technology in 2017 from the University of Jyväskylä, Finland.
+His thesis was a part of the Decision Support for Complex Multiobjective Optimization Problems (DeCoMo) project, where he collaborated with Finland Distinguished Professor (FiDiPro) Yaochu Jin from the University of Surrey, UK.
+His research interests are machine learning, data-driven optimization, evolutionary computation and decision making.